Table of Contents

 2. I need to leave or hurt people before they leave or hurt me.

-3. I don’t care about the perspectives of others.
+3. I don’t think about or care about the perspectives of others.

 4. If they hurt me, they need to change not me.